3. Weathering

 Figure 30 – Manganese dendritic growths on a quartzite bedding plane (Peninsula Quarry, Cape Peninsula, South Africa).

-Figure 31 – Totally weathered and washed away dolorite dyke cutting through a limestone succession (Boca do Inferno, Cascais, Portugal).
+Figure 30B – Totally weathered and partially washed away dolerite dyke cutting through a limestone succession (Cabo Raso, Cascais, Portugal)

 3.2 Soil Formation

-The above example is rather exceptional, because more often we have reasonably flat areas with uniform rock outcrops where the weathering is widespread, giving rise to the development of soils.
+The above examples are rather exceptional, because more often we have reasonably flat areas with uniform rock outcrops where the weathering is widespread, giving rise to the development of soils.
 In this respect it is interesting to identify an ancient soil (palaeosol) preserved within a stratigraphic sequence.

 3.2.1 Laterite